omerlatif123/Football-fever-milestone-project-2/README.md

 2)	I want to be able to access football facts and stats and learn more about the Euro's.

     Instantly when entering the website the visitor will be provided football information.
-A table of the teams playing in the euro's will provided and further information will be provided about them underneath in Meet the teams section. the facts section will be split into three with information provided about the stadiums, highest goal scorers and best players (in my opinon).
-At the bottom of the webpage a googple map image will be provided with markers of locations.
+A table of the teams playing in the euro's and further information will be provided them underneath in Meet the teams section.
+The facts section will be split into three with information provided about the stadiums, highest goal scorers and best players (in my opinon).

 3)	I want to be able to have fun by playing the quiz, the quiz should be short and simple.

      The quiz is simple and easy to understand, on entry four options will be provided if the answer is incorrect the answer will temporarly become red if its correct it will be green.
-The layout is basic witha score tally on the right hand side of the page and on the left side is a progress bar to enform the user on what question out of they 5 they are on.
+The layout is basic witha score tally on the right hand side of the page and on the left side is a progress bar to inform the user on what question out of they 5 they are on.
 At the end of quiz you are given about to save score or play again.

 4)	I want to be able to follow Football Fever on various media platforms.